Minton Morrill background image

 • Aids and equipment.

-Other heads of damage for compensation are likely to be sought in addition to these examples above and our specialist Erb’s palsy lawyers will carefully review and advise you about these.
+Other heads of damage for compensation are likely to be sought in addition to these examples above and a specialist Erb’s palsy lawyer will carefully review and advise you about these.

-Time limits for pursuing an Erb’s palsy claim
+What are the time limits for making an Erb’s palsy claim?

 In Erb’s palsy claims involving children, the time limits for pursing a medical negligence claim are different to adults.
 The limitation period for children to pursue a claim stemming from their birth, for example, is when they turn 21 years old, if they have mental capacity.
 Limitation can be complicated and it is important that you speak with our specialist Erb’s palsy solicitors so that we can advise you on this.
 Even if your child is over the age of 21 it may still be possible to successfully pursue a case.